 Jazz Combo I will introduce the students to jazz improvisation and give them an opportunity for performances.
 Course content includes learning the standard jazz small group literature and improvisation.
-(0/3)
+(0/3) Prerequisite: Must audition.

 Note: Does not meet humanities requirement for graduation; a total of eight credits in Ensemble Music courses may be counted toward a degree.